Main menu

 introduction to grave of the fireflies 1988

 This movie will make you curse all wars, even those fought by your country or in the name of freedom.
-It is the people who suffer the worst from war, with civilians becoming victims and children enduring its devastating effects.
+It is always the people who suffer the most from war, with civilians becoming victims and children enduring its devastating effects.
 Oppose all wars unless they are solely for the protection of all humanity.

-It's no surprise that wars are everywhere today, but try to imagine your children after your death—what they might face or endure during a war.
+It's no surprise that wars are widespread today, but try to imagine your children after your death—what they might face or endure during a war.
 Do you realize the amount of terror, pain, and suffering that will inevitably come their way?
 Therefore, we must protect our children from this exposure.
 In my opinion, there is no other solution than to stop the wars, and that will only happen if people of all backgrounds come together willingly.

 Events and details of the movie "Grave of the Fireflies".